INDEPENDENT PUBLISHER OF BILINGUAL SCHOLARLY BOOKS IN THE HUMANITIES AND SOCIAL SCIENCES

 If you are submitting a proposal for one of our Spanish-language series, your proposal may be written in either English or Spanish.

-Additionally, our Bridging Languages and Scholarship (BLS) initiative aims to further the reach of selected titles by facilitating or financing translations into other languages and to support the production of multilingual and translingual texts.
+Additionally, our Bridging Languages and Scholarship (BRILS) initiative aims to further the reach of selected titles by offering translations into other languages and to support the production of multilingual and translingual texts.
 You can find out more about it here.
-If you would like your manuscript to be considered for inclusion to our BLS initiative for a possible translation into Spanish (or for Spanish texts, into English) please mention this as part of your proposal.
+If you would like your manuscript to be considered for inclusion in our BRILS initiative for a possible translation into Spanish (or for Spanish texts, into English), please mention this as part of your proposal.

 What we look for in a new book proposal